 DIRECTIONS / ZUBEREITUNG

 2. Add the salt and olive oil and mix until the dough starts holding together.
-Place the dough on a floured surface and knead for about 4 minutes until soft and smooth.
+Transfer to a floured surface and knead the dough for about 5 minutes until soft and smooth.
 If the dough is too dry, add some more olive oil.
 If the dough is too sticky, add some more flour.
-Form into a ball, place in a bowl, cover and let rise for another 30 minutes in a warm place until the volume has doubled almost.
+Shape the dough into a ball, place in a bowl, cover and let rise for another 30 minutes in a warm place until the volume has (almost) doubled.

 Craving more?
 Keep in touch on Facebook, Twitter, Instagram and Pinterest for new post updates and more.
 You can also contact me with any questions or inquiries!